dotnet/csharplang/spec/expressions.md

 The ***overloadable unary operators*** are:

-+ - ! \~ ++ -- true false
+`+ - ! \~ ++ -- true false`

+> [!NOTE]
-\[*Note*: Although true and false are not used explicitly in expressions (and therefore are not included in the precedence table in §12.4.2), they are considered operators because they are invoked in several expression contexts: Boolean expressions (§12.21) and expressions involving the conditional (§12.15) and conditional logical operators (§12.13). *end note*\]
+> Although true and false are not used explicitly in expressions (and therefore are not included in the precedence table in §12.4.2), they are considered operators because they are invoked in several expression contexts: Boolean expressions (§12.21) and expressions involving the conditional (§12.15) and conditional logical operators (§12.13).

 The ***overloadable binary operators*** are:

-+ - \* / % & | \^ &lt;&lt; &gt;&gt; == != &gt; &lt; &gt;= &lt;=
+`+ - \* / % & | \^ << >> == != > < >= <=`

 Only the operators listed above can be overloaded.
-In particular, it is not possible to overload member access, method invocation, or the =, &&, ||, ??, ?:, =&gt;, checked, unchecked, new, typeof, default, as, and is operators.
+In particular, it is not possible to overload member access, method invocation, or the `=`, `&&`, `||`, `??`, `?:`, `=>`, checked, unchecked, new, typeof, default, as, and is operators.

-When a binary operator is overloaded, the corresponding compound assignment operator, if any, is also implicitly overloaded. \[*Example*: An overload of operator \* is also an overload of operator \*=.
-This is described further in §12.18. *end example*\] The assignment operator itself (=) cannot be overloaded.
+When a binary operator is overloaded, the corresponding compound assignment operator, if any, is also implicitly overloaded.
+An overload of operator `\*` is also an overload of operator `\*=`.
+This is described further in §12.18.
+The assignment operator itself (`=`) cannot be overloaded.
 An assignment always performs a simple store of a value into a variable(§12.18.2).

+Cast operations, such as (T)x, are overloaded by providing user-defined conversions (§11.5).

+> [!NOTE]
-Cast operations, such as (T)x, are overloaded by providing user-defined conversions (§11.5). \[*Note:* User-defined conversions do not affect the behavior of the is or as operators. *end note*\]
+> User-defined conversions do not affect the behavior of the is or as operators.

-Element access, such as a\[x\], is not considered an overloadable operator.
+Element access, such as `a\[x\]`, is not considered an overloadable operator.
 Instead, user-defined indexing is supported through indexers (§15.9).

 In expressions, operators are referenced using operator notation, and in declarations, operators are referenced using functional notation.
 The following table shows the relationship between operator and functional notations for unary and binary operators.
 In the first entry, *op* denotes any overloadable unary prefix operator.
-In the second entry, *op* denotes the unary postfix ++ and -- operators.
-In the third entry, *op* denotes any overloadable binary operator. \[*Note*: For an example of overloading the ++ and -- operators see §15.10.2. *end note*\]
+In the second entry, *op* denotes the unary postfix `++` and `--` operators.
+In the third entry, *op* denotes any overloadable binary operator.

+> [!NOTE]
+> For an example of overloading the `++` and `--` operators see §15.10.2.

   ----------------------- -------------------------
   **Operator notation**   **Functional notation**
-  *op* x                  operator *op*(x) x *op*                  operator *op*(x) x *op* y                operator *op*(x, y)
+  *op* `x`                  operator *op*(`x`)
+  `x` *op*                  operator *op*(`x`)
+  `x` *op* `y`                operator *op*(`x, y`)
   ----------------------- -------------------------

-User-defined operator declarations always require at least one of the parameters to be of the class or struct type that contains the operator declaration. \[*Note*: Thus, it is not possible for a user-defined operator to have the same signature as a predefined operator. *end note*\]
+User-defined operator declarations always require at least one of the parameters to be of the class or struct type that contains the operator declaration.

+> [!NOTE]
+> Thus, it is not possible for a user-defined operator to have the same signature as a predefined operator.

-User-defined operator declarations cannot modify the syntax, precedence, or associativity of an operator. \[*Example*: The / operator is always a binary operator, always has the precedence level specified in §12.4.2, and is always left-associative. *end example*\]
+User-defined operator declarations cannot modify the syntax, precedence, or associativity of an operator.
+The / operator is always a binary operator, always has the precedence level specified in §12.4.2, and is always left-associative.

+> [!NOTE]
-\[*Note*: While it is possible for a user-defined operator to perform any computation it pleases, implementations that produce results other than those that are intuitively expected are strongly discouraged.
-For example, an implementation of operator == should compare the two operands for equality and return an appropriate bool result. *end note*\]
+> While it is possible for a user-defined operator to perform any computation it pleases, implementations that produce results other than those that are intuitively expected are strongly discouraged.
+For example, an implementation of operator == should compare the two operands for equality and return an appropriate bool result.

 The descriptions of individual operators in §12.8 through §12.18 specify the predefined implementations of the operators and any additional rules that apply to each operator.
 The descriptions make use of the terms ***unary operator overload resolution***, ***binary operator overload resolution***, ***numeric promotion***, and ***lifted operators*** definitions of which are found in the following subclauses.

 ### Unary operator overload resolution

-An operation of the form *op *x or x *op*, where *op* is an overloadable unary operator, and x is an expression of type X, is processed as follows:
+An operation of the form *op* `x` or `x` *op*, where *op* is an overloadable unary operator, and `x` is an expression of type `X`, is processed as follows:

--   The set of candidate user-defined operators provided by X for the operation operator *op*(x) is determined using the rules of §12.4.6.
+-   The set of candidate user-defined operators provided by `X` for the operation operator *op*(`x`) is determined using the rules of §12.4.6.

 -   If the set of candidate user-defined operators is not empty, then this becomes the set of candidate operators for the operation.
 Otherwise, the predefined binary operator *op* implementations, including their lifted forms, become the set of candidate operators for the operation.
 The predefined implementations of a given operator are specified in the description of the operator.
 The predefined operators provided by an enum or delegate type are only included in this set when the binding-time type—or the underlying type if it is a nullable type—of either operand is the enum or delegate type.

--   The overload resolution rules of §12.6.4 are applied to the set of candidate operators to select the best operator with respect to the argument list (x), and this operator becomes the result of the overload resolution process.
+-   The overload resolution rules of §12.6.4 are applied to the set of candidate operators to select the best operator with respect to the argument list (`x`), and this operator becomes the result of the overload resolution process.
 If overload resolution fails to select a single best operator, a binding-time error occurs.

 ### Binary operator overload resolution

-An operation of the form x *op *y, where *op* is an overloadable binary operator, x is an expression of type X, and y is an expression of type Y, is processed as follows:
+An operation of the form x *op *`y`, where *op* is an overloadable binary operator, `x` is an expression of type `X`, and `y` is an expression of type `Y`, is processed as follows:

--   The set of candidate user-defined operators provided by X and Y for the operation operator *op*(x, y) is determined.
-The set consists of the union of the candidate operators provided by X and the candidate operators provided by Y, each determined using the rules of §12.4.6.
+-   The set of candidate user-defined operators provided by `X` and `Y` for the operation operator *op*(`x, y`) is determined.
+The set consists of the union of the candidate operators provided by `X` and the candidate operators provided by `Y`, each determined using the rules of §12.4.6.
 For the combined set, candidates are merged as follows:

 <!-- -->

--   If X and Y are the same type, or if X and Y are derived from a common base type, then shared candidate operators only occur in the combined set once.
+-   If `X` and `Y` are the same type, or if `X` and `Y` are derived from a common base type, then shared candidate operators only occur in the combined set once.

--   If there is an identity conversion between X and Y, an operator *op*Y provided by Y has the same return type as an *op*X provided by X and the operand types of *op*Y have an identity conversion to the corresponding operand types of *op*X then only *op*X occurs in the set.
+-   If there is an identity conversion between `X` and `Y`, an operator *op*`Y` provided by `Y` has the same return type as an *op*`X` provided by `X` and the operand types of *op*`Y` have an identity conversion to the corresponding operand types of *op*`X` then only *op*`X` occurs in the set.

 <!-- -->

 -   If the set of candidate user-defined operators is not empty, then this becomes the set of candidate operators for the operation.
 Otherwise, the predefined binary operator *op* implementations, including their lifted forms, become the set of candidate operators for the operation.
 The predefined implementations of a given operator are specified in the description of the operator.
 For predefined enum and delegate operators, the only operators considered are those provided by an enum or delegate type that is the binding-time type of one of the operands.

--   The overload resolution rules of §12.6.4 are applied to the set of candidate operators to select the best operator with respect to the argument list (x, y), and this operator becomes the result of the overload resolution process.
+-   The overload resolution rules of §12.6.4 are applied to the set of candidate operators to select the best operator with respect to the argument list (`x`, `y`), and this operator becomes the result of the overload resolution process.
 If overload resolution fails to select a single best operator, a binding-time error occurs.

 ### Candidate user-defined operators

-Given a type T and an operation operator *op*(A), where *op* is an overloadable operator and A is an argument list, the set of candidate user-defined operators provided by T for operator *op*(A) is determined as follows:
+Given a type `T` and an operation operator *op*(`A`), where *op* is an overloadable operator and `A` is an argument list, the set of candidate user-defined operators provided by `T` for operator *op*(`A`) is determined as follows:

--   Determine the type T~0~.
-If T is a nullable value type, T~0~ is its underlying type; otherwise, T~0~ is equal to T.
+-   Determine the type `T~0~`.
+If `T` is a nullable value type, `T~0~` is its underlying type; otherwise, `T~0~` is equal to `T`.

--   For all operator *op* declarations in T~0~ and all lifted forms of such operators, if at least one operator is applicable (§12.6.4.2) with respect to the argument list A, then the set of candidate operators consists of all such applicable operators in T~0~.
+-   For all operator *op* declarations in `T~0~` and all lifted forms of such operators, if at least one operator is applicable (§12.6.4.2) with respect to the argument list `A`, then the set of candidate operators consists of all such applicable operators in `T~0~`.

--   Otherwise, if T~0~ is object, the set of candidate operators is empty.
+-   Otherwise, if `T~0~` is object, the set of candidate operators is empty.

--   Otherwise, the set of candidate operators provided by T~0~ is the set of candidate operators provided by the direct base class of T~0~, or the effective base class of T~0~ if T~0~ is a type parameter.
+-   Otherwise, the set of candidate operators provided by `T~0~` is the set of candidate operators provided by the direct base class of `T~0~`, or the effective base class of `T~0~` if `T~0~` is a type parameter.

 ### Numeric promotions